At a glance

 Royal Society Research Honours medals were awarded to five University of Auckland researchers – Professor Dame Anne Salmond won the Rutherford Medal, Professor Neil Broom won the MacDiarmind Medal, Adjunct Professor Dr Peter Lee won the Thomson Medal, Emeritus Professor Harold Marshall won the Pickering Medal and Dr Siouxsie Wiles won the Callaghan Medal.

-The University of Auckland is New Zealand’s leading university and is the only one ranked among the world’s top 200 universities by the Times Higher Education World Rankings of Universities.
-It is also the highest ranked New Zealand university in the QS World University Rankings and the Shanghai Jiao Tong Academic Ranking of World Universities.
+The University of Auckland is New Zealand’s world-ranked university.
+We are the only New Zealand university ranked among the world’s top 200 universities by the Times Higher Education World Rankings of Universities.
+We rank in the top 100 in the QS World University Rankings, and are the highest ranked New Zealand university in the Shanghai Jiao Tong Academic Ranking of World Universities.

 The University of Auckland’s main City Campus is located in the heart of Auckland, which is ranked third out of 221 world cities for quality of living in the 2012 Mercer Quality of Living Survey (see www.mercer.com/qualityofliving).